 5. Generously spread flat sides of half of cookies with ganache and top with remaining cookies.
 (You may have a little leftover ganache.)

-Make ahead: Chill filled cookies airtight up to 2 days, or freeze.
+Make ahead: Dough and ganache, up to 2 days, chilled.
+Filled cookies, up to 2 days, chilled, or 2 months, frozen.
 Serve at room temperature.

 Note: Nutritional analysis is per sandwich cookie.